 Lens Implant Procedures

-The cost of monofocal lenses are typically covered by Medicare and other insurance plans for cataract surgery.
+The cost of monofocal lenses is typically covered by Medicare and other insurance plans for cataract surgery.
 For toric implants, multifocal lenses and accommodating lenses, there will be additional fees for any of these enhancements.

-Astigmatic incisions made be made with a blade or using the femtosecond laser that is used for laser assisted cataract surgery and are used to help correct astigmatism (blurry vision).
+Astigmatic incisions made be made with a blade or using the femtosecond laser that is used for laser-assisted cataract surgery and are used to help correct astigmatism (blurry vision).
 Incisions made near the limbus of the eye (toward the outside) are known as limbal relaxing incisions (or "LRI's") and incisions made in the clear cornea are called Arcuate Incisions.

 As you can see, several vision problems can often accompany a cataract in one or both of your eyes - nearsightedness, farsightedness, astigmatism (blurred vision), and reading problems (presbyopia) in addition to several unique conditions that may affect your eyes.

 Various and sometimes different vision correction treatments are available to treat problems for how you see.
 As each eye can have different conditions and may be better suited to different treatments, we recommend finding cataract eye surgeon with proven experience when it comes to selecting the best treatment for your cataract and vision needs.

 How to Find a Highly Qualified and Experienced Surgeon for Cataract Surgery

 Our Trusted Cataract Surgeons™ Directory features highly qualified LASIK and refractive surgery experts who have proven experience, are active in the field of refractive surgery, and have been professionally recognized for their research, accomplishments, and contributions to advancing vision correction care.